schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

 - Tables that have too many large objects (CLOBs or BLOBs), since these could result in additional reads when returning query results.
   (Linter id "schemacrawler.tools.linter.LinterTooManyLobs")
-- Tables foreign key and primary key have different data types.
+- Tables where the foreign key column data type is different from the referenced primary key column data type.
   (Linter id "schemacrawler.tools.linter.LinterForeignKeyMismatch")
 - Columns in different tables, that have the same name but have different data types.
   (Linter id "schemacrawler.tools.linter.LinterColumnTypes")